A collection of the 10 productivity books featured in this blog post

 I'm a huge believer that when we think about productivity, we need to think about it in terms of efficiency, effectiveness, and, even more importantly, impact.
 How we choose to make our impact on the world is intrinsically tied to purpose.
 I’m not one to speak for what an individual’s purpose should be for their life.
 But I do believe that your organization needs to have a defined purpose.

 Often, your organization’s purpose is why you formed it in the first place — the problem you want to solve.
-I teach my clients that purpose is tied to your organization’s passion and Just Cause.
+I teach my clients that purpose is tied to your organization’s passion and Just Cause — or as we like to call it at Ninety, your Compelling Why.
 Passion is the emotional driver that motivates you.
 Just Cause describes a future you want to bring to the present.

 Loehr and Schwartz suggest that to live at full engagement, you need a positive and motivating purpose.
-Your Purpose/Passion/Just Cause provides a reason to seek full engagement for everyone in your organization.
+Your Compelling Why provides a reason to seek full engagement for everyone in your organization.

 We love Flow around here.
 I talk about how Csikszentmihalyi expands on the Yerkes-Dodson Law about how complex challenges can lead to growth and enjoyment in our free Vision Builders Workbook.